BEX-Express/BEX-API/source/includes/_waybill.md

 ## Endpoint
 The waybill API endpoint is located at `https://api.bex.co.za/api/service/submitwaybillv4`.

-The parameter requirements for this API call have been broken down into three sub-sections,
+The parameter requirements for this API call have been broken down into five sub-sections,
 namely:

 * Basic Details